Bjørøya

-Bjørøya is an island in the Folda sea, just south of the Namsenfjorden in the municipality of Flatanger in Trøndelag county, Norway.
+Bjørøya is an island in the Folda sea, just south of the Namsenfjorden in Flatanger Municipality in Trøndelag county, Norway.
 The 3.8 km2 island lies about 5 km east of the island of Villa and about 5 km north of the island of Lauvøya.
 The island has several large peat bogs as well as a farm.
 Ellingråsa Lighthouse is located on the northwest part of the island.
-There island has had no permanent residents since the 1970s.
+The island has had no permanent residents since the 1970s.